Subject access is one of the main components of GDPR.

 As a trainee doctor you may wish to receive feedback with regard to your specialty interview.
 You will be able to obtain this information free of charge via the appropriate specialty recruitment office.

-Requests for any additional information will be treated as Subject Access Requests and will be chargeable as per the existing DPA advice available above.
+Requests for any additional information will be treated as Subject Access Requests.

 In order to process your request quickly and efficiently we will need as much information as possible to help with responding to your request.